sheki/parse-blog/content/note/books.md

 date = 2019-12-09T20:47:40-08:00
 +++

+* Savage Gods - .
+It’s about moving to a smallholding in Ireland with his family in search of a more contented life, getting back to the land.
+But it hasn’t quite worked out that way.
 * Jerks and other Philosophical Misadventures
 * Days of abandonment - italian epic novel modern
 * Out of China: How the Chinese Ended the Era of Western Domination